Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Related Work

 \subsection{Supervised Visible-Infrared Person ReID}

-Visible-Infrared Person ReID (VI-ReID) has drawn much attention in recent years~\cite{CAJ,DART}.
+Visible-infrared person re-identification (VI-ReID) has drawn much attention in recent years~\cite{DART,zhang2024magic,wang2024top,zuo2023ufinebench,yu2024tf,zhang2023mrcn}.
 Many VI-ReID works focused on mitigating huge semantic gaps across modalities have made advanced progress, which can be classified into two primary classes based on their different aligning ways: image-level alignment and feature-level alignment.
 The image-level alignment methods focus on reducing cross-modality gaps by modality translation.
 Some GAN-based methods~\cite{CMPG,JPFA} are proposed to perform style transformation for aligning cross-modality images.
 However, the generated images unavoidably contain noise.
-Therefore, X-modality~\cite{x} and its promotion~\cite{MMN,SMCL} align cross-modality images by introducing a middle modality.
-Mainstream feature-level alignment methods~\cite{MAUM,FMCNet,DDAG,DCLNet,MPANet} focus on minimizing cross-modality gaps by finding a modality-shared feature space.
-To this end, SAAI~\cite{SAAI} proposes a Semantic Alignment and Affinity Inference framework, which aligns the latent semantic part features by shared prototypes, enabling the aggregation of latent semantic part features with the same semantic information across both modalities.
+Therefore, X-modality~\cite{x} and its promotions~\cite{MMN,SMCL} align cross-modality images by introducing a middle modality.
+Mainstream feature-level alignment methods~\cite{FMCNet,DDAG,MPANet} focus on minimizing cross-modality gaps by finding a modality-shared feature space.
 However, the advanced performances of the above methods build on large-scale human-labeled cross-modality data, which are quite time-consuming and expensive, thus hindering the fast application of these methods in real-scenes.